jsdelivrbot/reactjs-emotion-api/README.md

 Caveat:

-Trial access to the IBM WATSON API server has expired, thus the response payload is simulated as random decimal numbers that corresponds to each emotion graph.
+Trial access to the IBM WATSON API server has expired or deprecated, thus the response payload is simulated as random decimal numbers that corresponds to each emotion graph.